 A preposition is a word governing, and usually preceding, a noun or pronoun and expressing a relationship to another word or element in a clause, e.g., "the man on the street," "she arrived after the bell."
 Sounds easy, right?
 Think again!
-It's amazing how even a two-letter preposition can make a big difference in your writing.
+It's amazing how a small preposition can make a big difference in your writing.
 For instance, talking at someone is totally different from speaking to a person.
 The former has a negative connotation, to scold the listener or to just talk on and on, refusing to let the other person participate in the conversation.
 English as a second language writers are endlessly frustrated by these small but significant words, and it's no wonder—there are more prepositions in English than in any other language!

 Common preposition problems

 Are by foot and on foot interchangeable?
 Does one go on a walk or for a walk?
 Grammarians have bantered issues like these back and forth for decades.
 We prefer on foot, but by foot is not really wrong.
 Editors normally accept the phrase "going on a walk" when referring to an organized activity (I'm going on the Cancer Society's Walk for the Cure, for example), but going for a walk is acceptable when referring to a leisurely stroll.
 Sometimes these subtleties in prepositions reveal a non-native English author; if you say that you put the book at, rather than on, the table, your meaning would most likely be understood, but your lack of familiarity with the English language would be apparent.